eclipse-californium/californium/MIGRATION_HINTS.md

 Using X509 to authenticate the server now includes to match the destination with the server certificate's subject.
 This is enabled per default, as requested by [RFC7252 - 9.1.3.3.
 X.509 Certificates](https://datatracker.ietf.org/doc/html/rfc7252#section-9.1.3.3).
 It could be disabled using `DTLS.VERIFY_SERVER_CERTIFICATES_SUBJECT`.

+### Element-Connector-TCP-Netty:

+Using X509 to authenticate the server now includes to match the destination with the server certificate's subject.
+This is enabled per default, as requested by [RFC7925 - 4.4.1.
+Certificates Used by Servers](https://datatracker.ietf.org/doc/html/rfc7925#section-4.1.1).
+It could be disabled using `TCP.VERIFY_SERVER_CERTIFICATES_SUBJECT`.

 ### Californium-Core:

 `MessageObserver.onAcknowledgement()`: